I BLAME THOM YORKE.

 You know that Radiohead song, "No Alarms, No Surprises"?
 The first time I heard it, I was a college student with my whole future ahead of me, and the picture painted by that song chilled me to my soul.
 Graduating.
 Getting a job.
 Settling down in the real world and serving out a life sentence in your pretty house with your pretty garden and your dying spirit.

 Fast forward fifteen years and I've got everything I never wanted.
 The 9-5 job.
 The suburban home, complete with garden.
 The crossover SUV permanently loaded with two car seats (and the kids that come with them).
 And here's the kicker.
 It all makes me pretty damn happy.
 No one's more surprised about that than me.

 I can't shake the feeling that if I'm not careful, that timid life will creep up on me little by little, chipping away at my existence until I become the type of person who says,"Oh, you know, same old, same old," every time someone asks me what I've been up to lately.
 And I'm not going to let it happen.

-When I turned 40 last year, I issued myself a dare.
+So when I turned 40, I issued myself a dare.
 A double dog dare.
-For my fortieth year, I decided to take on 40 things that truly challenge me.
+I decided to take on 40 things that truly challenge me.
 That thrill me.
 That may even scare the crap out of me.
 Forty things that would force me past the limits of the person I'd been up until this point.
-As I progressed in my quest, I realized that I was not alone.
-Not only did people offer to help me or join me, they shared many of the things that they dreamed of doing too.
-And I realized that as awesome as it would (WILL) feel to check all forty dares off my list, it would feel even more rewarding to help other people achieve a few dreams of their own.
+The plan was to complete all 40 while I was still 40, but life got in the way and I realized it will probably continue to do so.
+So now, I’ve given myself the rest of my life to complete the quest.
+So here’s to keeping the daring dreams alive until my very last breath.

 WHO I AM